Smartphone Filmmaking 101: Learn to Shoot Mobile Video

 Practice And Make Mistakes

-Smartphone Filmmaking – Regardless of what type of filmmaking camera you use, all the skills and techniques of filmmaking apply.
-Film or video cameras used for filmmaking purposes basically do the same job.
+Filmmaking on a Smartphone – No matter what type of camera you use, all of the skills and practices of filmmaking apply.
+Film or video cameras used in filmmaking essentially perform the same function.

-One key thing to remember when about smartphone filmmaking, there are many pieces of the puzzle to make your videos jump off the screen.
+When it comes to smartphone filmmaking, keep in mind that there are many pieces to the puzzle that must be put together in order for your videos to pop off the screen.

 Learn About Smartphone Stabilization

-Smartphone Filmmaking – Many high-end smartphones have built-in Optical Image Stabilization which works by moving lens components to counteract unbalanced handheld camera shakes.
+Smartphone Filmmaking – Optical Image Stabilization is incorporated into many high-end smartphones, and it works by shifting lens components to offset imbalanced handheld camera vibrations.

 A tripod is the perfect smartphone accessory to adding to your smartphone kit because it keeps your camera still.
 This way you won’t have to worry about any movement that will cause camera shake.